Information: Buyers GuideOur comprehensive guide to buying a Rover P5 or P5B...

 Of course you should also subscribe to this site for regular news and updates to avoid missing any new features.
 Also see below for other buyers guides, join the Rover P5 Owners Club, read or ask questions on the Rover P5 Club Forum, and attend a Rover P5 and P5B event to speak with experienced owners.
 Being enthusiasts, people are generally keen to pass-on useful knowledge and help newcomers.

 I recommend buying Rover P5 and P5B The Complete Story, by James Taylor for anyone interested in these cars (whether owners or not), as the book is the best source of detail on models and how the cars evolved.
 Once you have your car, getting a copy of the Rover 3 & 3.5 Litre Workshop Manual Saloon & Coupe is an absolute necessity.
 See our reviews of these and other books here.
+You can buy these on Amazon below, or browse our Shop.

-The Rover P5 and Rover P5B are generally better-made than most cars of the 1950’s and 1960’s.
+The Rover P5 and Rover P5B are generally much better-made than most cars of the 1950’s and 1960’s.
 However, even the youngest P5B is now 44 years old at the time of writing, and they have not yet reached the level where the best restorations make hard financial sense, so it pays to take your time choosing the right car.
 No matter how good a car you think you’ve found, there will always be another available that may be better, so never rush into a purchase.
 And NEVER buy the first car you see!

 Rover P5 and P5B Buyers Guide – Parts Availability